 - If not medically cleared to work, do not perform work.

 - Do not let your benefits coverage lapse.
-If you are on unpaid leave, you must make any necessary benefit premium payments directly to the HR Benefits Office within payroll processing deadlines.
+If you are on unpaid leave, you must make any necessary benefit premium payments directly to UCPath.

 - If your leave was due to a Maternity Leave or Baby Bonding, notify the IDAM Analyst as soon as possible with the actual date of the birth of the baby, so the leave designation information can be updated.

-- Enroll your new baby into your benefits within 31 days of birth, adoption or placement using the Benefit Enrollment Form (UPAY 850) and send the completed form to the HR Benefits Office for processing.
+- Enroll your new baby into your benefits within 31 days of birth, adoption, or placement via UCPath.

-- Stay in communication with the IDAM Analyst, supervisor and Health Services.
-If your leave is extended beyond the date originally identified by your healthcare provider, notify the IDAM Analyst and Health Services immediately, and provide the updated medical information.
+- Stay in communication with the IDAM Analyst, supervisor, and Health Services.
+If your leave is extended beyond the date originally identified by your healthcare provider, notify IDAM immediately, and provide the updated medical information.

 - Cooperatively participate in the interactive process if you believe you will need disability accommodation when you return to work.

-- If you need leave intermittently or a reduced work schedule, make a reasonable effort to schedule treatment so as not to interrupt the operations of your work group.
+- If you need to leave intermittently or have a reduced work schedule, make a reasonable effort to schedule treatment so as not to interrupt the operations of your workgroup.

-Employee Responsibilities When Returning to Work after a Medical Leave
+Employee Responsibilities When Returning to Work after a Family and Medical Leave (FML)

-- If you were not getting paid by LBNL payroll while on a medical leave, you may be able to buy back UCRP service credit for your leave period.
-Generally the sooner you do this, the less it will cost you.
+- Upon return to work, you may be able to buy back UCRP service credit for your leave period.
+Generally, the sooner you do this, the less it will cost you.
 For more information, review the UCRP Service Credit Purchase Guide.

 - Review the University of California Fact Sheet on Partial Disability Stay at Home/Return to Work Program to get information regarding returning to work on a reduced schedule.